BharathVarma2907/inventory_management_app/DEPLOY_NOW.md

 git commit -m "Your changes"
 git push

-# Both Render and Vercel will auto-deploy!
+# Both Railway and Vercel will auto-deploy!
 ```

 ---